environmental-social-governance

 How we integrate ESG into The Capital System

-Capital Group has more than 350 investment professionals who, within our investment approach, The Capital System, are empowered to pursue their individual investment convictions.
+Capital Group has more than 350 portfolio managers and investment analysts who, within our investment approach, The Capital System, are empowered to pursue their individual investment convictions.
 Fundamental research is front and centre.
 Rigorous debate is the norm.

 Our ESG process includes three mutually reinforcing components.
 We have intentionally created a process that deepens our understanding over time, but does not come up with a single answer or score.